Domald of Sidraga: Life

-Born around 1160, Domald's aristocratic family origin and estates which brought him to power are uncertain, historians assumed various theories including that he was a member of the noble Snačić or Kačić family.
+Born around 1160, Domald's aristocratic family origin and estates which brought him to power are uncertain.
+Historians assumed various doubtful theories including that he was a member of the noble Snačić or Kačić family.
 Recently discovered image of Domald's seal with coat of arms depicting "an eagle with spread wings and head turned to the right, holding in its talons a snake" most probably refutes both family connections.
 He most probably was from the župa of Sidraga.
 According to Thomas the Archdeacon, he was a "man of great caution and foresight".

-He is possibly mentioned as Duke/Count of town of Šibenik already in 1200, but others date his rule as certain only since 1216-1220.
+He is possibly mentioned as Duke/Count of town of Šibenik already in 1200, but others date his rule as certain only since 1216–1220.
 Since 1203/4, after the Crusader's Siege of Zara, is mentioned as Duke of town of Zadar, rebuilding town Biograd na Moru, and with the help of Šibenik and Omiš threw Venetian rule from the island of Ugljan and St. Michael's Fortress.
 His rule in Zadar proved to be short-lived, because the town accepted the suzerainty of the Republic without resistance after the Venetian navy approached its port.

 Before 25 March 1207, the townspeople of Split elected him their Duke, a position which held until 1220/21.
 In 1210, King Andrew II of Hungary, who ruled Croatia and Dalmatia, bestowed upon Domald the župa, or county, of Cetina and Trilj.
 In the same period tried to impose his rule in town of Trogir, but managed to get only some estates outside the town, and in 1217 Pontius de Cruce stopped his aspirations toward Trogir.

 He was expelled from Split by the citizens in 1221.
 The citizens of Split elected a member of the Šubić family, Višan/Višen of Zvonigrad their new Duke, causing a feud between Domald and the Šubić family.
 King Andrew's son, Duke Béla, who administered Croatia/Dalmatia at that time, intervened in the conflict on behalf of Domald's opponents in 1223.
 The Duke laid siege and seized the Fortress of Klis.
 Domald was forced to renounce his domains which were distributed among Grgur Šubić and Stjepan Šubić.
 However, he kept Klis until 1226/27, when lost it to Grgur and according to Miha Madijev de Barbezanis, was even temporarily captured by Grgur.
-Anyway, Domald waged a full scale war on both land and sea until 1229, helped by Kačić family, when was captured by Slavonian-Dalmatian Duke Coloman, and eventually ransomed by his family for twelve nobles.
+Anyway, Domald waged a full-scale war on both land and sea until 1229, helped by Kačić family, when was captured by Slavonian-Dalmatian Duke Coloman, and eventually ransomed by his family for twelve nobles.

 Domald somehow managed to keep his influence in the region, was again invited and made Duke of Split in 1234/35, replacing Grgur III Šubić, who instead placed his son Marko II Šubić in 1235/37, overthrowing Domald.
 However, Domald regained Šibenik before January 1238, attacked Trogir ruled by Stjepan II Šubić, but was defeated by royal/Šubić forces at Klis.
 His last mention was in a 1243 agreement with Trogir about exchanging his mills in Pantan for a house in Trogir.